drewbarontini/tmcss-slides/book.md

 ### What do I do?

-I'm a front-end developer for Code School.
+I'm a front-end developer at Code School.

 ### What is Code School?

-Code School is an online platform for teaching web technologies.
+If you're not familiar with Code School, it is an online platform for teaching web technologies.
 We have interactive courses teaching technologies like Ruby on Rails, Sass, Git, Angular, iOS, and a lot of other languages and frameworks.

 ### What am I responsible for?

-- I maintain and lead the front-end for the .com
+#### I maintain and lead the front-end for the .com

+Our .com, codeschool.com, holds all of our courses, our users, our teams, and it allows them to track their progress and pick and choose which courses to take.

-- Our course engine
+#### Our course engine

+I'm also responsible for our course engine, which is a separate entity from the .com, and it's what runs each course.

-- Buildout of individual courses
+#### Buildout of individual courses

+In addition to that, I also oversee the buildout of individual courses, as well as keeping courses up-to-date.

 ### The journey

 What has been my journey into front-end development?
-This is a question that we ask all new hires because it's really interesting to see the various paths people have taken to the field.
+This is a question that we ask all new hires because it's really interesting to see the various paths people have taken to the field, particularly into "front-end development."

 #### Band